atmmdev/fitness.react/README.md

 ## Description

-Portfolio created with Bootstrap 5.3, Docker, Dockerfile and WordPress using Custom Post Types, Advanced Custom Fields and Elementor.
+This is a project made with React and Bootstrap, for Bodybuilding training, separated by weeks and days.

 ## Screens Layout